olcf/hands-on-with-summit/challenges/MPI_Basics/README.md

 To run the code

 ```
-$ bsub submit_hello.lsf
+$ sbatch submit_hello.sbatch
 ```

 This submission script will ask for 1 node with 4 MPI ranks and one rank on each core.
 Thus, the size (number of ranks) that gets passed to MPI is 4.
-If it succeeded, you should see the following output in the hello.<job_id> output file:
+If it succeeded, you should see the following output in the "hello-<job_id>.out" output file:

 ```
 Hello from rank 3 of 4 total